 Financial Aid Information

 You can learn about the types of aid available, how to apply for aid as well as learn about your rights and responsibilities for receiving and maintaining eligibility for financial aid.
-For more information or to request information in writing, contact Cindy Kiefer, Director of Financial Aid at 406-756-3843.
+For more information or to request information in writing, contact Brenda Hanson, Dean of Student Financial Services and Compliance at 406-756-3843.

 Disability Services for Students